vmware/vic-product/docs/user_doc/vic_app_dev/build_push_images.md

 - You use standard Docker to build, tag, and push a container image to a registry.
 - You pull the image from the registry to a vSphere Integrated Containers virtual container host (VCH) to use it.

 This release of vSphere Integrated Containers includes an image repository named `dch-photon`, that is pre-loaded in the `default-project` in vSphere Integrated Containers Registry.
-The `dch-photon` image allows you to deploy containers that run a standard Docker engine in a Photon OS container.
+The `dch-photon` image allows you to deploy a standard Docker engine that runs in a Photon OS container.
 You can then use this Docker engine to perform `docker build` or `docker push` operations.

 This topic provides an example of using `dch-photon` to push an image to vSphere Integrated Containers Registry and then pull it into a VCH.
 For simplicity, the example uses the `busybox` container image instead of building a new image.